cite/dotfiles/README.md

 Don't push any (dot)files containing passwords or any other data you don't want to share to github - they will be world readable there.

+You will probably also avoid to run `dot clean`.

 Good luck and have fun.